Data statements in publications signpost where data directly supporting the publication can be found and under what conditions it can be accessed.

 When data has been deposited in a trusted research data repository, you simply link to the digital object identifier (DOI) of that dataset in a brief statement.
 If the publisher does not have a specific field in the submission process then the statement should appear on your final draft at the bottom near acknowledgements.

 You need the DOI of your dataset before your publication is published, at the latest in the final submission of the paper after acceptance.
-The accepted version is the version that you should also deposit into Liverpool Elements to comply with open access requirements.

 If your research is the secondary analysis of datasets, you should reference these or advise that all are cited appropriately within the article.
 Always cite existing datasets that you have used.

 The University of Bath has some good examples of data statements.